We will be phasing out support for your browser.

 E

 Join us in August for a very special event as we screen three short films celebrating two local artists.
 The evening features three films of work created by celebrated local Kerikeri Artist Chris Booth known for his sculpture both here in New Zealand and around the world with commissions across Australia, Europe and North America, and the late film maker Michael Hardcastle whose work spanned across 5 decades and included feature films, photography and documentaries.
 ‘When A Warrior Dies’ focuses on Chris' work creating a memorial for the Greenpeace vessel Rainbow Warrior whose 40th Anniversary was just remembered on July 10th.
-‘Te Whiringa O Te Manoko’ covers the creation of his work that stands in the Kerikeri Domain.
+‘Te Whiringa O Manako’ covers the creation of his work that stands in the Kerikeri Domain.
 These two movies celebrate not only the sculptures created by Chris and filmed by Michael.
-The projects were supported by the leaders of two hapū, Nora Rameka of Ngāti Rēhia (Te Whiringa O Te Manoko) and Dover Samuels of Ngāti Kura (When a Warrior Dies).
+The projects were supported by the leaders of two hapū, Nora Rameka of Ngāti Rēhia (Te Whiringa O Manako) and Dover Samuels of Ngāti Kura (When a Warrior Dies).
 ‘When A Black Swan Dies’ Michael’s final work retells the story of his life after being diagnosed with Cancer and given just 12 months to live.

 Wednesday 27, August